peetertinits/me/_pages/cv.md

 ## Education

+- PhD (in progress) Linguistics.
+Tallinn University (2013-...).
+- MA (*cum laude*) Semiotics and Cultural Studies.
+University of Tartu (2015).
+- MSc Evolution of Language and Cognition.
+University of Edinburgh (2012).
 - BA Semiotics and Culturology.
 University of Tartu (2010).
-- MSc Evolution of Language and Cognition.
-University of Edinburgh (2012).
-- MA (*cum laude*) Semiotics and Cultural Studies.
-University of Tartu (2015).
-- PhD (in progress) Linguistics.
-Tallinn University (2013-...).

-- PhD (in progress) Linguistics in Tallinn University (2013- planned 2018).
-- MA (*cum laude*) Semiotics and cultural studies in Tartu University (2010-2015)
-- MSc Evolution of Language and Cognition in University of Edinburgh (2011-2012)
-- BA Semiotics and Culturology in Tartu University (2005-2010)

 <details> <summary>Details (including MOOCs and extra courses)</summary>

 </details>

 ## Teaching
-I have taught lessons and workshops on cultural evolution, text mining, and experimental semiotics.
+I have taught lessons and workshops on cultural evolution, historical sociolinguistics, text mining, and experimental semiotics.
 See more at [Teaching](teaching)

 ## Publications
 Being at the late stages of my PhD, there is a lot of things in prep, hoping to complete.
 Works already published are here.